Pruvosby TELCOMA Global

 What to Expect

 The Cisco Certified Network Associate (200-301) exam costs $330 USD You'll face 100 questions in 120 minutes, giving you roughly 1 minute and 12 seconds per question.
-Pass/fail with a score range of 0 to 1000.
-The passing score is approximately 825, though Cisco doesn't officially publish the exact threshold.
+Pass/fail on a 0 to 1000 scale.
+The passing score is approximately 825, though Cisco doesn't officially publish the exact number.
+That's a high bar, and it means you need to be strong across all domains.

 Prerequisites and Audience